Zeeetu/growdicebot/readme.md

 ## how to get session id?

-extract sessionIDfrom local storage after logging in on growdice.net on your browser
+extract "sessionID" key from local storage after logging in on growdice.net on your browser

-sessionID will look like this: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+sessionID will look like this: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx (uuid)

 ## roadmap / todo